needle-mirror/com.unity.transport/Documentation~/client-server-simple.md

 }
 ```

+**Note**: If you were to close the connection before popping the `Disconnect` event (say you're closing it in response to a `Data` event), make sure to pop all remaining events for that connection anyway.
+Otherwise an error will be printed on the next update about resetting the event queue while there were pending events.

 ## Putting it all together

 To take this for a test run, you can add a new empty [GameObject](https://docs.unity3d.com/ScriptReference/GameObject.html) to our scene: